RetroReversing/retroReversing/categories/companies/crossproducts.md

 ## SNASM2
 In the May 1995 Price List it mentions that SNASM2 was available to buy for the following platforms:
-* Amiga 600/1200
+* Amiga 600/1200 (SNASM68K)
-* Sega Genesis/Mega Drive
+* Sega Genesis/Mega Drive (SNASM68K)
 * Sega 32X
 * Mega CD
 * Sega Saturn
-* Super Nintendo Entertainment system
+* Super Nintendo Entertainment system (SNASM658)
 * Jaguar
 * CDi

+### SNASM2 for Philips CDi
+SNASM2 was used for the CDi port of Micro Machines by Codemasters developer Ashley Hogg, it was a PC based development environment that connected to the CDi via SCSI [^4].

 ---
 # All Posts mentioning Cross Products